alextkachman/build-tools/README.md

     apply plugin: 'vertx-rhino'

-The plugins configure the source and resource paths and a non-transitive configuration namespace each.
+The plugins configure the source and resource paths and a configuration namespace each.
-This means that it's possible to declare the vertx components as dependencies, but they won't be exported.

     dependencies {
         compile "somegroup:somemodule:version"